 If You Disagree with the Preliminary Flood Maps

-When a preliminary flood map is issued and you disagree with the new flood risk identified for your property, there are two ways to try to amend it:
+When a preliminary flood map is issued, community members are provided an opportunity to review the new map.
+If you disagree with the new flood risk identified for your property, there are two ways to try to amend it:

-- Appeal or Comment – This is a formal process which occurs after the preliminary flood maps are released, but before the final ones are issued (shown below as the 90-day Appeal Period).
+- Appeal or Comment – This is a formal process which occurs after the preliminary flood maps are released, but before the final ones are issued (shown above as the 90-day Public Review and Comment Period); or

 - Letter of Map Change – A property owner can submit a request for Letter of Map Change (LOMC), which if approved, will officially change the flood risk around a building from a high-risk area to a moderate-low risk area.
-This typically reduces the cost of flood insurance.
 This opportunity occurs after the new flood map becomes effective.

 These two processes are described below:

 When a new preliminary flood map is released, some residents, business owners, developers and others may disagree with how they are affected.
 FEMA provides for a 90-day Appeal and Comment Period when new or revised Base Flood Elevations (BFEs) are determined, or flood hazard zones or floodway boundaries change.
 Property owners, developers and others have opportunities to submit evidence on why they believe their property has been improperly mapped.
 However, it must be scientifically or technically based, not just “it hasn’t flooded in a while (or ever).”